mmesh/docs/docs/platform/administration/nodes.md

 ---
-title: Nodes Administration
+title: "Nodes Administration"
-description: A node is any system connected to a mmesh subnet.
-You can manage the nodes using mmeshctl or the mmesh webUI.
+description: "A node is any system connected to a mmesh subnet.
+You can manage the nodes using mmeshctl or the mmesh webUI."
 ---

 # Nodes